 Alex Wilson, professor of trumpet at Grand Valley State University and ASU doctoral alum.
 Hear him on RPM (trumpet trio) here.
 Also check out his debut record, Volti Subito, featuring a truly fearsome arrangement of Paganini’s second violin concerto.

 Cameron Robello, a good friend and experimental composer based in New York.
-I’ll be premiering his piece, Quiver, for amplified trumpet and paper, on my mid-residency recital on March 3.
+I gave the world premiere of his new piece Quiver, for amplified trumpet and paper, on my mid-residency recital on March 3.
+Listen to the audio here or watch the video here.

 Amber Gudaitis, a composer and choreographer out of Portland, Oregon.
 She frequently mounts interdisciplinary works reuniting dance and live music.